RingBFT: Resilient Consensus over Sharded Ring Topology: RingBFT Guarantees

-\begin{theorem} Liveness: In a system $\Shards{}$ of shards, where each shard $\Shard{S} \in \Shards{}$ has at most $\f$ byzantine replica, if the network is reliable, then each replica $\Replica{r}$ follows the Involvement and Termination properties.
-Specifically, all the replicas continue making progress, and good clients continue receiving responses for their transactions. \end{theorem} \begin{proof} In the case of a single-shard transaction, if the primary is non-faulty, then each replica will continue processing client transactions.
+\begin{theorem} {\bf \em Liveness:} In a system $\Shards{}$ of shards, where each shard $\Shard{S} \in \Shards{}$ has at most $\f$ Byzantine replica, if the network is reliable, then each replica $\Replica{r}$ follows the Involvement and Termination properties.
+Specifically, all the replicas continue making progress, and good clients continue receiving responses for their transactions. \end{theorem}

+\begin{proof} In the case of a single-shard transaction, if the primary is non-faulty, then each replica will continue processing client transactions.
 If the primary is faulty, and prevents a request from replicating by allowing at most $\f$ replicas to receive $\Name{Commit}$ messages, then such a primary will be replaced through view-change protocol, following which a new primary will ensure that the replicas continue processing subsequent transactions.
 Notice that there can be at most $\f$ such faulty primaries, and the system will eventually make progress.
 If the primary is malicious, then it can keep up to $\f$ non-faulty replicas in dark, which will continue making progress through periodic checkpoints.
 In the case of a cross-shard transaction, there is nothing extra that a faulty primary $\Primary{\Shard{S}}$ can do than preventing local replication of the transaction.
 If $\Primary{\Shard{S}}$ does that, then as discussed above, $\Primary{\Shard{S}}$ will be replaced.
 Further, during any communication between two shards, primary has no extra advantage over other replicas in the system.
-Further, the existence of transmit and remote timers help replicas of all the involved shards to keep track of any malicious act by primaries.
+Further, the existence of transmit and remote timers help replicas of all the involved shards to keep track of any malicious act by primaries. \end{proof}